nikitavoloboev/data/productivity/flow/Rules.md

 - Remove unnecessary words
 	- If something can be said in less words, say it in less words
 	- Always try to be clear and to the point
+- Both in code and prose.
+Say more with less and never repeat myself.

 ## Social Networks
 - Only add people I really know on Facebook.